 Our outstanding accounts receivables are generally not secured.
 In addition, our standard terms and conditions permit payment within a specified number of days following the receipt of our product.
-Due to the recent volatile economic conditions, certain of our customers and resellers have faced or may face liquidity concerns which could result in our customers or resellers not being able to satisfy their payment obligations to us, which would have a material adverse effect on our financial condition, operating results and cash flows.
+Due to the recent volatile economic conditions in some of the markets we operate in, certain of our customers and resellers have faced or may face liquidity concerns which could result in our customers or resellers not being able to satisfy their payment obligations to us, which would have a material adverse effect on our financial condition, operating results and cash flows.
 While we have procedures to monitor and limit exposure to credit risk on our receivables and have not suffered any material losses to date, there can be no assurance such procedures will continue to effectively limit our credit risk and avoid future losses.